Urban Underdogs was recently featured in a story on KSNV News 3 Las Vegas.

 In their faces you may see your friends, your family, or your neighbors.
-We see a person who needs our care and our understanding.
-What we bring them is little in comparison to what they bring us: Daily lessons in hope, compassion, survival, and love.
+We see a person whose companion animal needs our care and our understanding.
+What we bring them is little in comparison to what they bring us: Daily lessons in hope, compassion, survival and love.

 High quality dry dog and cat food (Please No Beneful)

 High quality dry Dog and cat Food – Grain Free (Please No Beneful)

 Single serving size flip top wet dog and cat food (Please No Beneful)

 Dog/Cat Wire Kennels (all sizes)

 Stainless steel bowls

 4-5lb bags of clumping cat litter

 Gallon size Ziploc bags (which we use to repackage dog and cat food)